Multiple Involvement Collaborations

 Available Versions:

-1. Original Version (3:19) (most readily available in the 'Freddie Mercury - Solo' boxed set, 'Ghost Of A Smile' and 4 track CD)
+1. Original Version (3:19) (available in the 'Freddie Mercury: Solo' boxed set, on the 'Man From Manhattan' and 'Ghost Of A Smile' albums, and all singles)

 Ooh, ooh, ooh, ooh